mytbk/wesnoth-cn/README.md

 Anyone willing to help with the Simplified Chinese localization is welcome.

-Most of the localization-related discussions are happening in the QQ Group 131160118.

 For plain text translation, you may clone the repository or download the .po files in the `translations` directory and translate them.
 (The subdirectory structure of `translations` mirrors the official repositories of the Wesnoth project.)

+# TODO: map localization ...

  For map localization, this repository would only contain finished overlays.
 If you wish to localize the maps, please go to [issue #7](https://github.com/CloudiDust/wesnoth-cn/issues/7).

 Please refer to the how-to links below if you are not familar with the localization workflow.